-USA Facilities
+USA FACILITIES

-" North and East Courts: Each apartment is equipped with a fire extinguisher that is located in either the kitchen, living room, or inside the stairwell.
+- " North and East Courts: Each apartment is equipped with a fire extinguisher that is located in either the kitchen, living room, or inside the stairwell.
+Each apartment is also equipped with a battery operated smoke detector. - " South Courts: Each apartment is equipped with a fire extinguisher

+- that is located in either the kitchen, living room, or the bottom and top of the stairwell.
 Each apartment is also equipped with a battery operated smoke detector.

-unit also has a battery operated smoke detector on every floor.
+- " Medical Towers Townhouses and Fort Douglas Houses: Each unit is equipped with a fire extinguisher that is located in the kitchen.
+Each unit also has a battery operated smoke detector on every floor.

-- " North and South Medical Towers: Each floor is equipped with a fire extinguisher that is located in the interior corridor.
-Each apartment and interior corridor is equipped with fire sprinklers for the purpose of fire suppression.
-The fire sprinkler will not activate from the presence of smoke alone.
-The fire sprinkler is activated by excessive heat.
-The fire sprinkler could activate if tampered with.
-Each floor and apartment is equipped with a hard wired smoke detector and integrated alarm system. - " Additional Information on Fire Extinguishers: It is the resident's responsibility to know where fire extinguishers are located in their apartment or building.
+- " North and South Medical Towers:

+Each floor is equipped with a fire

+extinguisher that is located in the

+interior corridor.
+Each apartment and

+interior corridor is equipped with

+fire sprinklers for the purpose of fire

+suppression.
+The fire sprinkler will not

+activate from the presence of smoke

+alone.
+The fire sprinkler is activated

+by excessive heat.
+The fire sprinkler

+could activate if tampered with.
+Each

+floor and apartment is equipped with

+a hard wired smoke detector and

+integrated alarm system.

+- " Additional Information on Fire Extinguishers: It is the resident's responsibility to know where fire extinguishers are located in their apartment or building.
 If a fire extinguisher is used, residents are responsible to notify the Maintenance Office immediately (801-581-8668) Extinguishers are recharged at no cost The University Fire Marshall or Maintenance staff inspect fire extinguishers at least annually.